Clinton-Davis/focus_fitness/README.md

 #### Section 2

-3 clickable tiles each linking to there information they are displaying.
+3 clickable cards each linking to there information they are displaying.

+1. Is displaying the Trainging Program categories.
+2. Is displaying informations about the blogs.
-The first one is displaying the Trainging Program categories, the 2nd one is about the blogs the 3rd one is showing all the categories of products in the shop.
+3. Is displaying all the categories of products in the shop.
-This a brief description of the Subscriptions and what perks you get for joining up.
-This is also dynamic If the member is a subscribing user this section is not shown.

 #### Section 3

+This a brief description of the subscriptions and what perks you get for joining up.
+This is also dynamic, if the member is a subscribing member this section is not shown.

+#### Section 4

 Here you will find all the special offer that are on offer in the shop.
 Each item is clickable and will go directly to the product detail page.

-#### Section 4
+#### Section 5

 Here are displayed all the featured blog, again clickable and will take to you to the blog post.